smallrye/smallrye-config/extensions/sources/properties/README.md

     "location.protocol": "http"
 ```

-You can change this by setting `io.smallrye.ext.config.source.properties.keyseparator` to the desired separator, example:
+You can change this by setting `io.smallrye.config.source.properties.keyseparator` to the desired separator, example:

-    io.smallrye.ext.config.source.properties.keyseparator=_
+    io.smallrye.config.source.properties.keyseparator=_

 will create: